animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 The misuse/misunderstanding is shown again at the end with this new notation.

+How can a commonly used and/or useful formula be proven useless?
+Well, either the postulate or the formula's usefulness must be false.
+One or the other has to go.

 ## Definitions.

 ### (1) Speed of light constant *in vacuo*, reference frame, and spacetime.